fpjohnston/TECO-64/README.md

 PC-lint must be installed in order to use the *lint* and *lobs* targets.

-### Notes on Versioning
+### Version Numbers

-At the time TECO C was created, the highest version of any DEC TECO was about 36.
-In order to avoid any conflict with future versions (since some TECO macros use obtain the version number with the EO command to determine what features are available), the initial version of TECO C was set to 100, with subsequent versions eventually reaching 147.
+The highest version of any DEC TECO (TECO-11 and TECO-32) was 40.
+To avoid any conflict with those TECOs, since TECO macros sometimes obtain the version number (using the EO command) in order to determine what features are available, the initial version of TECO C was set to 100, with subsequent versions eventually reaching 147.

 For similar reasons, a baseline version number of 200 was chosen for TECO-64.
 This is the major version.
-For the benefit of *github*, a minor version and patch version also exist, and will be modified per their guidelines.
-All three versions can be accessed via the EO command, although only the major version is likely to be significant for TECO macros.
+A minor version and patch version also exist, per *github*'s guidelines.
+Values for all three can be accessed via the EO command, although only the major version is likely to be significant for TECO macros.

 ### Additional Documentation